 During my classes, I suggest to beginners to listen for something material to start with.
 Nothing emotional or too spiritual.
 Further into their practice, they might practice and work with something deeper.
-Sometimes, Sankalpa doesn’t occur when we want it to occur and this is ok.
+Sometimes, Sankalpa doesn’t occur when we want it to occur, and this is ok.
 There is no need to seek harder.
-It is in us and it will rise and occur in good time and in the most unexpected moments during our life.
+It is in us, and it will rise and occur in good times and the most unexpected moments during our life.
 In this new year, we must try to be more patient and more attentive.

 I will include Yoga Nidra and Sankalpa in all my Mindful yoga classes.
-Please click here to find more about my classes schedule.
+Please click here to find out more about my class schedule.